BiancaBulbuc/api-doc/source/index.md

-country | Yes | Country name or code streams | Yes | array ([{"stream":"{stream url}"}]) of streams urls categories| Yes | array ([{"category":"{category id or title}"}]) of categories, can be ID or title
+country | Yes | Country name or code streams | Yes | array ([{"stream":"{stream url}"}]) of streams urls categories| Yes | array ([{"category":"{category id or title}"}]) of categories, can be ID or title logo | No | url to logo for the station

 ### Error messages
 It will give errors if the required parameters are wrong.